 The 2018 Toronto municipal election was unlike any other.
-When Kristyn Wong-Tam asked me to be her Campaign Director in December 2017, the makeup of Toronto City Council was made up of 47-wards.
+When Kristyn Wong-Tam asked me to be her Campaign Director in December 2017, the makeup of Toronto’s City Council was 47-wards.
 As election planning began in 2018, I put together a full campaign strategy and team for what was a campaign in the new Ward 22, which ran along Toronto’s Waterfront.
 The election period began in May 2018, and we began campaigning.

 Kristyn speaking to the crowd at Nathan Phillips Square on the eve of the introduction of Premier Doug Ford’s council-slashing Bill-5.
 Here’s a video clip of the speech.
 This event reflected our ability to organize and mobilize our allies and the broader community quickly and effectively.

 By August 2018, Premier Ford and his government had passed legislation that slashed City Council almost in half, from 47 to 25 seats.
 Our campaign led the fight against it.
 Citizens from across the city organized town halls and demonstrations.
 As part of a court challenge, the organization I co-founded, Women Win TO, was a plaintiff in the case against the government.
 For three weeks, as we fought in the courts, at the Provincial Legislature and on the streets, we didn’t know where we’d be running, or how many wards there would be.
 Four weeks before Election Day, the Court of Appeal ruled that the City would have to move forward with a 25-ward election.
 Despite the chaos, we charged forward.

 Despite uncertainty and voter confusion, one thing was clear: I had a campaign to lead.
 With an exceptional core team, we whipped together a detailed campaign strategy and timeline and delivered a winning campaign.